MattDEV02/MarketNexus/README.md

 - **Modularity:** The project is divided in many logic modules, packages, fragments and directories.

-- **Tooltips guide Display:** There are many tooltips that guide the User in the site.
+- **Tooltips guide Display:** There are many tooltips and popups that guide the User in the site.
 There is also a FAQs page.

 - **Language:** There is only the English language.